 Azure Blob Storage is an external storage system, that the Umbraco Cloud service uses to store all media files on Umbraco Cloud projects.
 This includes everything that is added to the Media library through the Umbraco backoffice, eg. images, PDFs, and other document formats.

-You can learn more about what Azure Blob Storage is in the official documentation on Microsoft Docs.
+You can learn more about Azure Blob Storage in the Microsoft Documentation.

 Working with media locally

 When you clone one of your Cloud environments to your local machine, you will need to run a content restore from the backoffice to get a copy of all the media files from the Azure Blob Storage container connected to that environment.

 You can learn more about how this works in the Restoring content article.

 When you add new media files to your project while working on a local clone, the files will automatically be added to the Azure Blob Storage container connected to the environment you deploy to.

 Each environment on your Umbraco Cloud project has a separate Azure Blob Storage container.
 Each of your environments uses a storage container specific to that environment.

 When you deploy between two environments on your Umbraco Cloud project the media files will be copied from one storage to the other, depending on which environment is being transferred to and from.